GavinMendelGleason/many_worlds/README.md

 multiple worlds.

-Our task is to make sure that some agent processes can up with a way to arive at a shared final state which all participants agree with.
+Our task is to make sure that some agent processes can up with a way to arrive at a shared final state which all participants agree with.
 That is, the same final world state.

 ```